-3. To the far right of you filer number you will see 3 blue dots and click on them.
+3. To the far right of you filer number you will see 3 blue dots

 4. Next you will see 2 option (view intents) and (view financial statements) click on view financial statements.

 5. Next you will see a page that says Current statements.